 COUNTRY LIVING WITHOUT THE INCONVENIENCE!
-A rare opportunity to purchase a truly unique historic family home built in 1667 and occupied by the current owners for the last 32 years.
-Possibly the first in the area and beautifully preserved, Northwood House offers a balanced blend of modern living and carefully retained 17th Century features, but leaves scope for the new owners to put their own personal stamp on it.
+A rare opportunity to purchase a deceptively spacious historic family home, close to amenities and occupied by the current owners for the last 32 years.
+Northwood House offers a balanced blend of modern living and sympathetically retained 17th Century features, but leaves scope for the new owners to put their own personal stamp on it.

-Outside there is a LANDSCAPED REAR GARDEN, a range of OUTBUILDINGS, single detached GARAGE and additional driveway parking for 2 vehicles, leading out onto Northwood lane.
+To the rear there is a LANDSCAPED GARDEN, a range of OUTBUILDINGS, single detached GARAGE and additional driveway parking for 2 vehicles, leading out onto Northwood lane.
 Views to the rear overlook the Derwent Valley and the unspoiled countryside of the Peak National Park.
 The property is situated on a quiet, single -track side road off Northwood Lane with little through traffic.

 The area has many local pubs and restaurants to suit all tastes with nearby convenience store/newsagent, butcher, delicatessen, hairdresser, takeaway, restaurant, post office, chemist, the Two Dales Medical Centre and the Whitworth Cottage Hospital.
 The Matlock ARC Leisure facility with swimming pool and gym facilities is just over 2 miles away.
 A Sainsbury's supermarket is only 3 miles away in Matlock and a branch of Marks & Spencer’s Food Hall opened in 2016.